sunny-chung/kdatetime-multiplatform/README.md

 A Kotlin Multiplatform library to provide **regular date-time functionality needed with very minimal platform dependencies**.
 It means upgrading OS / platform SDK target versions or moving to another platform would not break your application.
 Same and consistent core API set is provided to all JVM, Apple, JS targets.

-Before using this library, please read the limitations, known issues and relevant unit tests for well tested use cases.
-This library may not be stable to use out of these tested use cases.

 This library is currently under active development.
 Suggestions and contributions are welcomed!

 ## TL;DR